jonfroehlich/jonfroehlich.github.io/bio.md

 title: About Me
 ---

 I'm a Professor in the [UW Allen School of Computer Science](http://cs.washington.edu/), a Sloan Fellow, and NSF CAREER Awardee.
+I am also a Visiting Faculty Researcher on the [Society-Centered AI team](https://research.google/programs-and-events/society-centered-ai/) at [Google Research](https://research.google/).

 My research is in Human-Computer Interaction (HCI) with a focus on high-value social domains such as accessibility, environmental sustainability, and STE(A)M education.

 ### Graduate studies